joshuaboniface/rffmpeg/README.md

 If the problem persists, please check the [closed issues](https://github.com/joshuaboniface/rffmpeg/issues?q=is%3Aissue+sort%3Aupdated-desc+is%3Aclosed) and see if it's been reported before (if it's regarding Emby and you get an "error 127", see [Issue #10](https://github.com/joshuaboniface/rffmpeg/issues/10)).

-If it hasn't, please open a new issue.
+If it hasn't, you can [ask in our chat](https://matrix.to/#/#rffmpeg:matrix.org) or open a new issue.
 Ensure you:

 1. Use a descriptive and useful title that quickly explains the problem.